 The INNER HARBOUR is based on choreography by Dutch dancer Milou Nuyens and at the moment dancer at the Dansk Danstheater in Copenhagen and one of the 3 nominees for the Reumert Best Dancer of the Year 2019 in Denmark.

-The movie was made in September 2017 at the 8th month of her pregnancy on the ‘Inner Harbour Bridge’ in Copenhagen (‘Inderhavnsbroen’ in Danish), situated precisely between her home and her workplace, the Opera House (‘Operaen på Holmen’).
+The movie was made at the 8th month of her pregnancy on the ‘Inner Harbour Bridge’ in Copenhagen (‘Inderhavnsbroen’ in Danish), situated precisely between her home and her workplace, the Opera House (‘Operaen på Holmen’).

-The choreography is about her struggle between these two important polarities in het life: dance and motherhood.
+The choreography is about her struggle between two important polarities in het life: dance and motherhood.
 The two ‘a cappella’ voices by French singer Camille Dalmais can be seen as the beat of her own heart and the one of her child, but also as the two hearts of the two polarities in her life.